Week 20 (Jan. 5 - 9)

 • Why don't ponds freeze all the way to the bottom in the winter?

 2. A constant volume gas thermometer is calibrated in dry ice (solid CO2 has a temperature of -80.0 deg.
 C) and in boiling ethyl alcohol (78.0 deg.
 C).
 The two pressures are 0.900 atm and 1.635 atm.
+What value of absolute zero does the calibration yield?
+What is the pressure at the freezing point of water?
+The boiling point of water?

 3. A substance is heated from -12 deg.
 F to 150 deg.
 F. What is the change in temperature on the Celsius scale?
 The Kelvin scale?

 4. A hollow aluminum cylinder 20.0 cm deep has an internal capacity of 2.000 L at 20.0 deg.
 C. It is completely filled with turpentine, and then warmed to 80.0 deg.
-C.
+C. How much turpentine overflows?
+If it is then cooled back to 20.0 deg.
+C, how far below the cylinder's rim is the turpentine surface?

 5. An air bubble originating from a deep sea diver has a radius of 5.0 mm at some depth h.
 When the bubble reaches the surface of the water, it has a radius of 7.0 mm.
-Assuming the temperature of the air in the bubble remains constant, determine
+Assuming the temperature of the air in the bubble remains constant, determine the depth h of the diver the absolute pressure at this depth.

 General College Physics